• Link to Facebook

 4 Ways to Optimize an AC System for Humidity Control

-in HVAC/by Felix Touza
+in HVAC, Plumbing/by Felix Touza

 Mold, which is a fungus, requires three things to grow: food, oxygen and moisture.
 While food and oxygen are widely available on common surfaces, it is the presence of moisture that becomes the critical element.
 According to the U.S. Environmental Protection Agency, mold thrives on organic materials such as wood, cellulose, dirt, dust and other organic accumulations.
 Even the paper facing of drywall serves as a food source for mold, making it susceptible to growth on common wall finishes.